derek73/python-nameparser/docs/customize.rst

     >>> hn.C
     <Constants() instance>

-This is usually a reference to the module's shared :py:class:`~nameparser.config.Constants` instance, depending on how you instantiate the :py:class:`~nameparser.parser.HumanName` class.
+Both places are usually a reference to the same shared module-level :py:class:`~nameparser.config.Constants` instance, depending on how you instantiate the :py:class:`~nameparser.parser.HumanName` class (see below).

 Take a look at the :py:mod:`nameparser.config` documentation to see what's in the constants.
 Here's a quick walk through of some examples where you